A guide to marketplace payments

 Efficient and compliant payment processes are crucial for the success of online marketplaces.
 But how do marketplace payments work?
 And how can your marketplace remain compliant?

-This page will explain everything you need to know, including how marketplaces take payments, the importance of tracking balances, and why your marketplace must remain compliant.
+This article will explain everything you need to know, including how marketplaces take payments, the importance of tracking balances, and why your marketplace must stick to regulations.

 What is a marketplace?

-Unlike ecommerce websites that take payment directly from the buyer, marketplace owners process payments and get a commission from each sale while enabling retailers and sellers to reach a wider audience.
+Unlike ecommerce websites, which take payments directly from the buyer, marketplaces process payments and usually take commission – a percentage of the total fee – from each sale before sending the funds to the seller.
+At the same time, they’re enabling retailers and sellers to reach a wider audience.
 Also, ecommerce websites have just one seller, while marketplaces have multiple vendors.

 If you’re looking to start your own marketplace or improve your current one, it’s important to understand things like regulatory compliance, Know Your Business (KYB), and how to accept payments.
-All of which we’ll discuss on this page.
+We’ll cover all of these below.

 In what ways can marketplaces accept payments?

 Online marketplaces typically accept payments through various methods to cater to a wide range of customers.
-Depending on what you’re selling, you can configure these payments into things like recurring payments or split payments, which we’ll explain in more detail later.
+Depending on what you’re selling, you can configure these payments into recurring payments or split payments, for example.

-Here's an overview of how online marketplaces accept payments using different types of payment methods:
+Here's an overview of how online marketplaces accept payments using different payment methods:

 Credit and debit cards are widely used for online payments.
+They’re considered a traditional payment method – they’ve been around for a long time and are used by most of the banked population.
+Accepting them is convenient for buyers, making them essential for your platform.
 Online marketplaces partner with payment service providers (PSPs) or payment gateways to securely process card transactions.

-Digital wallets like Apple Pay, Google Pay, PayPal, and others offer convenient payment options.
-Your online marketplace can integrate various digital wallet payments into the checkout process, in which the customer is redirected to the digital wallet app or website to complete the authentication process, which may involve biometric ID or entering a PIN
+Digital wallets like Apple Pay, Google Pay, and PayPal are often considered some of the most convenient ways to pay too, although they are much newer.
+Your online marketplace can integrate various digital wallet payments into the checkout process – the customer will usually be redirected to the digital wallet app or page to complete the authentication process, which may require biometric ID or entering a PIN.

 To cater to customers in different regions, online marketplaces often integrate local payment methods.
 These methods vary depending on the country or region but may include bank transfers, direct debit, cash on delivery (COD), prepaid cards, and more.